grain-lang/grain-lang.org/src/guide/collections_and_libraries.md

 - Immutable
 - Efficient at adding or removing elements to the front
 - Easy to work with and well-supported by the pattern matching system
-- Less succeptible to mutation-related bugs
+- Less susceptible to mutation-related bugs

 Arrays are excellent because they're